msqtt/logcat/README.md

 ## logcat

-logcat is a simple logger with color texts in terminal, which's just encapsulate golang's log package. and it's eazier to use for me. :p
+logcat is a simple logger with color texts in terminal, which just encapsulate golang's log package. and it's eazier to use for me. :p

 | Screen shot                                                                                                     |